wkan17012021/plainJs-freeCodeCamp-projects/README.md

 - **Reviews Dialog Slider 🌠**: slider buttons to move the dialog forward and reverse.
 Randomiser button.
 State management.
 - **Responsive Navbar🧭**: most of this is css controlled responsive design.
 It contains a hamburger icon on mobile which toggles the mobile menu.
 - **Sidebar toggle 📤 📥**: similar to before, toggling some markup on and off canvas by switching a classname on and off.
+- **Basic Modal 💬**: similar to before, toggling some styles in a classname on and off using button event listeners.
+Added bg-image switch.